GStreamer/gstreamer/markdown/plugin-development/advanced/interfaces.md

 # Interfaces

-Previously, in the chapter [Adding Properties](pwg/building/args.md), we have introduced the concept of GObject properties of controlling an element's behaviour.
+Previously, in the chapter [Adding Properties][plugin-properties], we have introduced the concept of GObject properties of controlling an element's behaviour.
 This is very powerful, but it has two big disadvantages: first of all, it is too generic, and second, it isn't dynamic.

 The first disadvantage is related to the customizability of the end-user interface that will be built to control the element.
 Some properties are